andrewdavidmackenzie/pigg/RUNNING.md

 - `pigglet`

-`pigglet` will print to the terminal a series of values that you can use with `piggui` to connect remotely to that `pigglet` instance, such `nodeid` for an Iroh connection, or IP Address and Port for a TCP connection.
+`pigglet` will print to the terminal a series of values that you can use with `piggui` to connect remotely to that `pigglet` instance, such `endpoint_id` for an Iroh connection, or IP Address and Port for a TCP connection.

 `pigglet` also takes an optional filename argument, to load a config from.
 If there is an error loading a config, the default config will be used.